cosmos/ibc/spec/core/ics-002-client-semantics/README.md

 The client-specific types are then defined as follows:

 - `ConsensusState` stores the latest height and latest public key
-- `Header`s contain a height, a new commitment root, a signature by the operator, and possibly a new public key
+- `ClientMessage` for UpdateState contain a height, a new commitment root, a signature by the operator, and possibly a new public key
+- `ClientMessage` for UpdateStateForMisbehaviour contains two conflicting commitment roots signed by the same operator at the same height
+- `verifyClientMessage` verifies that the operator did sign the given commitment root at the given height
+- `checkForMisbehaviour` verifies that the two commitment roots in ClientMessage are different for the same height
-- `checkValidityAndUpdateState` checks that the submitted height is monotonically increasing and that the signature is correct, then mutates the internal state
+- `checkValidityAndUpdateState` checks that the submitted height is monotonically increasing, then mutates the internal state
-- `checkMisbehaviourAndUpdateState` checks for two headers with the same height & different commitment roots, then mutates the internal state
+- `checkMisbehaviourAndUpdateState` mutates the internal state for misbehaviour

 ```typescript
 type Height = uint64